Project Timelines | 18 views |

 Answer from Construction Brain

-Under Ontario's Construction Act (formerly the Construction Lien Act), you're required to hold back 10% of the contract value as protection against potential liens from subcontractors or suppliers who may not have been paid by your general contractor.
-This holdback period gives unpaid parties time to file a lien if necessary.
+Under Ontario's Construction Act (formerly the Construction Lien Act), you're required to hold back 10% of the contract price until this 60-day period expires.
+This holdback protects you from potential liens that subcontractors or suppliers might file if they haven't been paid by your general contractor.

 Ready to Start Your Project?